optimizely/scribe/content/stories/french-girls.md

 {% include "blockquote.html"
   {
     size: 'full',
-    quote: 'Optimization had always taken a back seat over features in terms of priority,” Jeff said.
-“Since the proven success of Optimizely, optimization is no longer an afterthought, but a necessary part of every feature.
+    quote: 'Optimization had always taken a back seat over features in terms of priority.
+Since the proven success of Optimizely, optimization is no longer an afterthought, but a necessary part of every feature.
 It forces us to consider not only how users use a feature, but why they use it and what value it offers to them.',
     attribution: 'Jeff Farkas, Developer and Backend Architect, French Girls' }
 %}